bnrubin/ubuntu-bots/README.txt

 These plugins are designed to work with Python 2.5 and Python 2.6, they are untested and unsupported on Python 3.0.
 The recommended way to set-up these plugins is to first create a directory for the bot, then move this directory to there and rename it to "plugins".
+Alternatively you can create an empty plugins directory and create links to each separate plugin directory inside there.
 After that you should make sure you have the following installed on the system:

 Name            Debian/Ubuntu package       Website Python-apt      python-apt                  N/A Debian (and derivatives) only